Dehydration is widely prevalent among older adults.

 Dehydration is highly prevalent among older adults and often leads to poor health outcomes and increased mortality.

-Older people are more likely to become dehydrated due to the natural aging process, diseases like diabetes, as well as a side effect of medications like diuretics or laxatives.
+Older people are more likely to become dehydrated due to the natural aging process, diseases like diabetes, as well as a side effect from medications like diuretics or laxatives.